-In the 1st quarter of 2015 the only states that reported isolates with decreased susceptibility to ceftriaxone were New South Wales, Victoria and urban Western Australia.
-All reported a decrease in the proportion of N. gonorrhoeae isolates with decreased susceptibility to ceftriaxone when compared with the same quarter in 2014; and the annual data for 2014.4
+In the 3rd quarter of 2015 the states that reported isolates with decreased susceptibility to ceftriaxone were New South Wales, Victoria, Queensland, South Australia and urban Western Australia.
+All states, except for South Australia, reported a decrease in the proportion of NG isolates with DS to ceftriaxone when compared with the same quarter in 2014; and the annual data for 2014.4

-From New South Wales there were 6 of 439 strains with decreased susceptibility to ceftriaxone.
-Of those, 2 (33%) were multi-drug resistant (MDR); all (100%) were from males; and 3 (50%) were isolated from extragenital sites (rectal and pharyngeal).
-From Victoria there were 7 of 453 strains with decreased susceptibility to ceftriaxone and of those, all (100%) were MDR; all (100%) were from males; and 4 (57%) were isolated from extragenital sites (rectal and pharyngeal).
-From urban Western Australia one of the 94 strains tested had decreased susceptibility to ceftriaxone.
-This strain was from a male, was MDR and not from an extragenital site (rectal or pharyngeal).
-The proportion of strains with decreased susceptibility to ceftriaxone is of increasing concern in Australia and overseas as this is phenotypic of the genotype with the key mutations that are the precursor to ceftriaxone resistance.5 There are recent reports of ceftriaxone 500 mg treatment failures in patients from Victoria and New South Wales with pharyngeal gonococcal infections.
-In these patients the infecting gonococcal strains had ceftriaxone MIC values in the range 0.03-0.06 mg/L.^{6,7} Until 2013 there had not been an isolate reported in Australia with a ceftriaxone MIC value >0.125 mg/L.4 In late December 2013, there was a new MDR gonococcal strain (A8806) with a ceftriaxone MIC of 0.5 mg/L, the highest ever reported in Australia, which was isolated from a female traveller from Central Europe.
+From New South Wales, there were 7/506 strains with decreased susceptibility to ceftriaxone.
+Of those, 5 (72%) were multi-drug resistant (MDR); all (100%) were from males; and 2 (29%) were isolated from extragenital sites (rectal and pharyngeal).
+From Victoria, there were 7/399 strains with decreased susceptibility to ceftriaxone and, of those, 3 (43%) were MDR; all (100%) were from males; and 6 (86%) were isolated from extragenital sites.
+From Queensland, there were 3/176 strains with decreased susceptibility to ceftriaxone.
+Of those, none were MDR; 2 (67%) were from males; and 2 (67%) were from extragenital sites.
+From urban Western Australia, there was 1/101 strains with decreased susceptibility to ceftriaxone.
+The isolate was from a male; it was not MDR; nor isolated from extragenital sites.
+From South Australia in this quarter, there were 5/57 strains with decreased susceptibility to ceftriaxone.
+All (100%) were MDR; 4 (80%) were from males and 35 (60%) were isolated from extragenital sites.

+The proportion of strains with decreased susceptibility to ceftriaxone is of increasing concern in Australia and overseas, as this is phenotypic of the genotype with the key mutations that are the precursor to ceftriaxone resistance.5 There are recent reports of ceftriaxone 500 mg treatment failures in patients from Victoria and New South Wales in patients with pharyngeal gonococcal infections.
+In these patients the infecting gonococcal strains had ceftriaxone MIC values in the range 0.03-0.06 mg/L.^{6,7} Until 2013 there had not been an isolate reported in Australia with a ceftriaxone MIC value >0.125 mg/L.4 In late December 2013 there was a new multi-drug resistant gonococcal strain (A8806) with a ceftriaxone MIC of 0.5 mg/L, the highest ever reported in Australia, that was isolated from a female traveller from Central Europe.
 This infection was acquired in Sydney from another traveller, also from Europe.
-The patient was tested in the Northern Territory, but had travelled to north-eastern Queensland before the results were available, and was treated there.
+The patient was tested in the Northern Territory, but had travelled to north eastern Queensland before the results were available, and was treated there.
 To date there has been no evidence of spread of this strain.8

-The category of ceftriaxone decreased susceptibility as reported by the AGSP includes the MIC values 0.06-0.125 mg/L. (Table 2).
+The category of ceftriaxone decreased susceptibility as reported by the AGSP includes the MIC values 0.06 and 0.125 mg/L (Table 2).

-Dual therapy of ceftriaxone plus azithromycin is the recommended treatment for gonorrhoea as a strategy to temper development of more widespread resistance.8 Patients with infections in extragenital sites, where the isolate has decreased susceptibility to ceftriaxone, are recommended to have test of cure cultures collected.
+Dual therapy of ceftriaxone plus azithromycin is the recommended treatment for gonorrhoea as a strategy to temper development of more widespread resistance.8 Patients with infections in extra genital sites, where the isolate has decreased susceptibility to ceftriaxone, are recommended to have test of cure cultures collected.
 Continued surveillance to monitor N. gonorrhoeae with elevated MIC values, coupled with sentinel site surveillance in high risk populations remains important to inform therapeutic strategies, to identify incursion of resistant strains, and to detect instances of treatment failure.

-Table 2: Percentage of gonococcal isolates with decreased susceptibility to ceftriaxone MIC 0.06-0.125 mg/L, Australia, 2010 to 2014, 1 January to 31 March 2015, and 1 April to 30 June 2015, by state or territory
+Table 2: Percentage of gonococcal isolates with decreased susceptibility to ceftriaxone MIC 0.06-0.125 mg/L, Australia, 2010 to 2014, 1 January to 31 March 2015, 1 April to 30 June 2015, and 1 July to 30 September, by state or territory